costajob/app-servers/README.md

 ### Java
 [Java](http://www.oracle.com/technetwork/java/javase/downloads/jre7-downloads-1880261.html) JDK 7 Ubuntu deafult is used.
-I get two SUN certifications back to 2006 and experienced the more i delve into Java the less i like it: its "enterprise" mood of doing things, its ceremonious approach of writing code, its fat editors that left developer watching code from 10.000 feet.
-If you love coding and ever used Java you know what i mean.
+I get two SUN certifications back to 2006 and experienced the more i delve into Java the less i like it (read conclusions).
 Said that, ignoring Java on this comparison is not an option: Java is the most used language in the world (2015) and some smart folks have invested on it since twenty years.

 ## Benchmarks